 To find available housesitting opportunities, these are the websites you need to check out.
 The membership costs vary, but it is money well spent.
 Once you snag your first assignment, a few nights of free accommodation will more than compensate for your fees.

 Of my three recommendations, Trustedhousesitters is my favorite.
 It’s also the most expensive.
 The housesit I’ve currently got in Bath, England?
 Scooped that up on this site.
 The annual membership is a one-time fee of $120, but they often run discounted memberships throughout the year.
-Right now for example, they’re offering a 25% New Year sale.
+Keep an eye out for holiday and special occasion sales and you can usually snag a membership for 25% off.
 My membership fees have already been paid back tenfold with this one housesit.
 A hotel in this city for three weeks would cost AT LEAST a grand!

 If this was Goldilocks and the Three Bears, Housecarers.com would be justtt right.
 With a $50 annual membership fee, this is your middle of the road option price point wise.
 If you're a newbie to the world of housesitting, I think it's a pretty good place to start.
 The website is user-friendly and it's not a huge investment to throw down if you're not sure you're going to use it.
 The good news is you can browse the opportunities that are available, and sign up when something catches your eye!

 Mindmyhouse has a place in my heart because it's where I started with housesitting.
 The website is pretty terrible and you constantly have to keep inputting data because it doesn't like to save preferences, HOWEVER, you can't really beat a $20 annual price tag.
 The other sites are less of a headache and have a lot more opportunities, but if you want to dabble, this could be a good option for you!

 While each housesitting site is a bit different, there are 3 key elements that stay the same when it comes to impressing homeowners with your profile.